Plantar Fasciitis Self-Care Guide to Help Manage Pain

 8. Foot taping

 1. R.I.C.E.
-Method to Treat Plantar Fasciitis
+Method for Plantar Fasciitis Self-Care

-The R.I.C.E. method (rest, ice, compression, elevation) is one of the most common plantar fasciitis self treatment methods people try.
 The first element of this method, rest, is arguably the most important because it lets your plantar fascia heal without adding additional strain.
-During your recovery period, you should limit activities that put excess pressure on your feet, so limit running or standing for long periods of time until you’re back to being pain-free.
+Limiting activities during your recovery period that put extra pressure on your feet, such as running or extended standing, gives your tissue time to heal.

 Elevation is another major component of the R.I.C.E. method.
 The benefits of elevating legs and feet as part of plantar fasciitis self-care stem from increasing blood circulation and reducing inflammation more quickly.
-This is why many people living with this condition have turned to zero gravity chairs as an effective tool for plantar fasciitis self treatment.

 2. Stretch Exercises for Plantar Fasciitis Self Treatment